maciejjankowski/witchr/README.md

 ==================
 // Named in honour of A. Sapkowski's The Witcher

 Witchr is a quick and dirty solution witch lets you refresh your browser by sending a socket message from IDE of your choice (erm...
-I mean the console.
-FTW! :P
+I mean the console. -scratch that- the TERMINAL FTW! :P

 How it works
 ----------------------